-Mental health problem is a global issue.
+Mental health problems are a global issue.
 The WHO estimates that around 10 to 20% of children worldwide suffer from mental health problems.
 In China, mental health problems among students are rising at an alarming rate.

-In this article by Pacific Prime China, we’ll identify the most common mental health problems among Chinese students, explore their unique causes, and go through steps that Chinese schools around the country can take to raise awareness for mental health issues.
+In this article by Pacific Prime, we’ll identify the common mental health problems among Chinese students, explore the causes, and go through steps that Chinese schools around the country can take to raise awareness for mental health issues.

 This poses a public health threat for the entire country, as mental health problems among children and adolescents can lead to future problems in life relating to work, family, and individual safety.

 For instance, between 10 to 20% of children with ADHD are at risk of developing severe symptoms later on, such as underdeveloped speech, defiance, and anxiety, according to China’s National Health Commission.